dekuNukem/duckyPad/duckyscript_info.md

 ### `REM` and `//`

 Comments.
-Any line starting with them is ignored.
+Any line starting with those is ignored.

 ### `REM_BLOCK` and `END_REM`